 When trying to determine whether a tiny house is compatible with local land use laws, one of the first things to look at is the THOW's primary use.
 Despite being called a "tiny house," people use structures such as these for a number different reasons.
 Some people use THOWs for residential purposes or art studios, while others might use them for storage, home offices, or playrooms.

 Identifying the primary use is important because different regulations apply to different uses.
 It is not necessarily the building or structure itself that determines whether a certain land use is lawful, but instead how that building or structure is put to use.

 For example, a small retail jewelry store located in a tiny house, which leads to additional traffic and less parking in a residential neighborhood, will probably not be legal.
 Regulations also vary between uses for health and safety reasons.
 In California, to protect the human inhabitants, a THOW built for residential use will have to be built to higher standards than a tiny house used for storage.

 If you elect to use your THOW for something that involves lower standards now, such as an art studio, but then use it for residential purposes later, you will likely need to apply for a change of use with your local planning department.
 Through that process, your local government will confirm that the tiny house meets the higher safety standards (see below) it imposes for residential use.

-Once you settle on how you plan to use the tiny house, the next inquiry is whether your local zoning regulations will permit that use.
+Once you settle on how you plan to use the tiny house, the next inquiry is whether local zoning regulations will permit that use.
 You will need to review your local zoning code (sometimes titled a "development code" or "zoning ordinance").
 This should spell out what uses are allowed in what zones.

 For instance, if your property is in a typical California residential zone, lawful uses will include single-family dwellings and home occupations.
 The zoning code will also include development standards, like: